Data Model

 Similarly, it is possible to generate a Specimen by mixing tissue of different type from different Source Records.
 For example, the blood (tissue) of a bat captured at time t (Animal Source Record) with the feces (tissue) collected from the bottom of the roost of the same bat at time t (Group Source Record).
 In this case, the mixed tissue (blood from an Animal Source and Feces from a Group Source) can be included in the data model as a single Specimen with two Source Records as origin and two types of tissue.

 The key here is that Specimens are generated by mixing tissue coming from different Source Records, which is different than mixing Specimens.
-In the data model, mixing Specimens means mixing data Units already documented (see next).
+In the data model, mixing Specimens means mixing data Units already documented (see “Pooled Specimens” below).

 Specimens from Diagnostic Products

-Diagnostic Products must be added to the data model as a Specimen, so this Specimen can be pooled with other Specimens.
+Diagnostic Products must be added to the data model as a Specimen, so it can have Diagnostics and be pooled with other Specimens.

 Pooled Specimens